-For the last 15 to 20 years, Goldendoodle’s have been extremely popular due to their teddy-bear like appearance and extremely friendly temperament.
-In addition to their great looking appearance, the Goldendoodle also receives genetics that makes them hypoallergenic and nonshedding.
+For the last 15 to 20 years, Goldendoodle’s have been extremely popular due to their teddy-bear-like appearance and extremely friendly temperament.
+In addition to their great-looking appearance, the Goldendoodle also receives genetics that makes them hypoallergenic and nonshedding.
 This makes the Goldendoodle great for people who suffer from pet allergies and don’t like dog fur around their house.
-Thus, they are the ideal family dog and the demand for Goldendoodles has been high which has significantly increase the price of a Goldendoodle.
+Thus, they are the ideal family dog and the demand for Goldendoodles has been high which has significantly increased the price of a Goldendoodle.
 We’ve examined over 20 different breeders from the Goldendoodle Association of North America (GANA) throughout the United States to determine “How much does a Goldendoodle cost?”

 If you’re thinking of getting a Goldendoodle, we highly recommend you read our Goldendoodle Guide and Goldendoodle Generations Guide so you can pick the right type of Goldendoodle (coat type, coat color, size, etc.).